Source code architecture

 Farm events

-The FarmEvent struct is used to communicate farming-related events between submodels.
-An event can be triggered with createevent! and affects all pixels within a FarmPlot.
-(See src/core/landscape.jl for details.)
+The FarmEvent struct is used to communicate farming-related events between submodels (e.g. sowing or harvest).
+An event can be triggered with createevent! and affects one LandscapeElement.
+(See src/world/landscape.jl for details.)

 Random numbers and logging